Unified synthetic Ricci curvature lower bounds for Riemannian and sub-Riemannian structures: Introduction

 \subsection{Examples and applications}

-Finally, in Section \ref{sec:applications} we present examples and applications of the synthetic theory to sub-Riemannian spaces. \begin{itemize} \item In Section \ref{sec:heisenbergpuro} we illustrate in detail our constructions in the case of the three-dimensional Heisenberg group $\H^1$, including the computation of the model distortion coefficients via the comparison theory of Section \ref{sec:comparison}. \item In Section \ref{sec:ex:canvar} we study a one-parameter family of Riemannian metric measure spaces, namely the canonical variations of the first Heisenberg group $(\H^{1},\sfd_\varepsilon,\mathscr{L}^{3})$.
+Finally, in Section \ref{sec:applications} we present examples and applications of the synthetic theory to sub-Riemannian spaces. \begin{itemize} \item In Section \ref{sec:heisenbergpuro} we illustrate in detail our constructions in the case of the three-dimensional Heisenberg group $\H^1$, including the computation of the model distortion coefficients via the comparison theory of Section \ref{sec:comparison}. \item In Section \ref{sec:Grushin} we show how the Grushin plane enters within the same $\CD(\beta,n)$ class of the Heisenberg group.
+This is natural, considering the fact that the Grushin plane is a quotient of the Heisenberg group (even though it is not a homogeneous space in the classical sense).
+This can be seen as a generalization of the by-now known fact that the Grushin plane satisfies the classical $\MCP(0,5)$. \item In Section \ref{sec:ex:canvar} we study a one-parameter family of Riemannian metric measure spaces, namely the canonical variations of the first Heisenberg group $(\H^{1},\sfd_\varepsilon,\mathscr{L}^{3})$.
 We discuss in particular the sub-Riemannian limit ($\varepsilon \to 0$) and the adiabatic limit ($\varepsilon \to +\infty$), both occurring within a single $\CD(\beta,n)$ class. \item In Section \ref{sec:ex:tangent} we study the convergence to the tangent cone of sub-Riemannian structures with natural gauge functions, and how the $\CD(\beta,n)$ condition behaves under the blow-up process. \item In Section \ref{sec:ex:vectorial} we illustrate the vector-valued theory of Section \ref{sec:vectorial}, in the setting of the three-dimensional left-invariant structures on Lie groups. \end{itemize}

 \paragraph{Acknowledgments.} Davide Barilari acknowledges support by the STARS Consolidator Grant 2021 ``NewSRG'' of the University of Padova.
 Andrea Mondino and Luca Rizzi have received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreements No. 802689 ``CURVATURE'' and No. 945655 ``GEOSUB'').
+For the purpose of Open Access, the authors have applied a CC BY public copyright licence to any Author Accepted Manuscript (AAM) version arising from this submission.